Interfacing

 Integrated best practice approaches: (RACI, RASCI, SIPOC),

-Value for customers is maximized when it is created in response to real demand and a continuous and uninterrupted flow.
-Although one-piece flow is the ideal, often demand is distorted between and within organizations.
+Customer value is maximised when it is created in response to real demand and in a continuous, uninterrupted flow.
+While single flow is the ideal, demand is often distorted between and within organisations.
 Waste is anything that disrupts the continuous flow of value.

-– Avoid creating or having more product or services than are necessary to serve customer demand.
+– Avoid creating or having more products or services than are needed to meet customer demand.

-– Ensure the resources that are needed are available when required.
+– Ensure that the necessary resources are available when required.

-Automated blown out end-to-end value streams to visualize all upstream and downstream activities
+Automated end-to-end value streams to visualise all upstream and downstream activities

-Visualize all customer touch-points and customer satisfaction by the individual interface & touch-point
+Visualise all customer touchpoints and customer satisfaction by individual interface and touchpoint

-Perfect quality can only be achieved when every element of work is done right the first time.
-If an error should occur, it must be detected and corrected at the point and time of its creation.
+Perfect quality is only achieved when every element of work is done right the first time.
+If an error occurs, it must be detected and corrected at the time of its creation.

 Examples of Ideal Behaviors